gruelbox/dropwizard-guice-box/README.md

 }
 ```

-You now have access to both `SessionFactory` and `HibernateBundle` via injection, and can multi-bind implementations of `EntityContribution` to provide JPA entities at runtime.
+You now have access to both `SessionFactory` and `HibernateBundle` via injection, and can multi-bind implementations of `EntityContribution` to provide JPA entities at runtime, as you would with `WebResource`, `Healthcheck` etc.

 ## Examples